-We recorded an income tax benefit of \$2.4 million and \$2.2 million for the three and six months ended June 25, 2011, respectively, and an income tax provision of \$0.2 million and \$0.4 million for the three and six months ended June 26, 2010, respectively.
-The income tax benefit recorded for the three months and six months ended June 25, 2011 primarily relates to a \$2.5 million release of the deferred tax valuation allowance for a non-US jurisdiction, offset by income tax expense in certain of our non-U.S. operations in foreign jurisdictions.
-The income tax provision for the three and six months ended June 26, 2010 reflects the tax provision on our non-U.S. operations in foreign jurisdictions.
+We recorded an income tax provision of \$0.2 million for the three months ended September 24, 2011 and an income tax benefit of \$2.1 million for the nine months ended September 24, 2011, as compared to an income tax provision of \$0.2 million and \$0.7 million for the three and nine months ended September 25, 2010, respectively.
+The income tax provision recorded for the three months ended September 24, 2011 reflects the tax provision on our non-U.S. operations in foreign jurisdictions.
+The income tax benefit recorded for the nine months ended September 24, 2011 primarily relates to a \$2.5 million release of the deferred tax valuation allowance for a non-U.S. jurisdiction, offset by income tax expense in certain of our non-U.S. operations in foreign jurisdictions.
+The income tax provision for the three and nine months ended September 25, 2010 reflects the tax provision on our non-U.S. operations.
 We continue to maintain a valuation allowance for our U.S. Federal and state deferred tax assets.

-During the quarter ended June 25, 2011, we determined that it is more likely than not that the deferred tax assets of a non-US jurisdiction will be realized after considering all positive and negative evidence.
+During the second fiscal quarter ended June 25, 2011, we determined that it is more likely than not that the deferred tax assets of a non-U.S. jurisdiction will be realized after considering all positive and negative evidence.
 Positive evidence included finalization of our current restructuring activity for the related foreign jurisdiction and conclusion that such location will continue to be in operation for the foreseeable future, as well as a forecast of future taxable income sufficient to realize such deferred tax assets prior to the expiration of existing net operating loss carryforwards due to a change in the entity's structure to a cost-plus arrangement.
-Accordingly, a deferred tax valuation allowance release of \$2.5 million was recorded as an income tax benefit during the quarter.
-Our conclusion that it is more likely than not that such deferred tax assets will be realized is strongly influenced by the expectation that such location will continue to be in operation for the foreseeable future.
+Accordingly, a deferred tax assets will be realized is strongly influenced by the expectation that such location will continue to be in operation for the foreseeable future.
 We believe such conclusion is reasonable in light of our current operational structure and forecasted operations, both for the foreign jurisdiction and our consolidated operations; however, such conclusion is inherently uncertain.
 Therefore, if we have material unforeseen losses or are required to restructure our non-U.S. operations to further align our operating expense structure with our expected revenues, then its ability to generate sufficient income necessary to realize a portion of the deferred tax assets may be reduced and an additional charge to increase the valuation allowance may be recorded.

 The liability for uncertain tax positions was classified as a long-term income taxes liability as payments are not anticipated over the next 12 months.
 It may be reduced when liabilities are settled with taxing authorities or when the statute of limitations expires without assessment from tax authorities.
 We are unable to make a reasonable estimate as to when cash settlements with the relevant taxing authorities will occur.
-Unrecognized tax benefits increased by \$0.7 million to \$18.2 million during the six months ended June 25, 2011 primarily as a result of additional R&D credit reserves and foreign transfer pricing reserves.
-If recognized, \$14.3 million of these unrecognized tax benefits (net of U.S. Federal benefit) would be recorded as a reduction of future income tax provision before consideration of changes in valuation allowance.
+Unrecognized tax benefits increased by \$1.0 million to \$18.5 million during the nine months ended September 24, 2011 primarily as a result of additional R&D credit reserves and foreign transfer pricing reserves.
+If recognized, \$14.5 million of these unrecognized tax benefits (net of U.S. Federal benefit) would be recorded as a reduction of future income tax provision before consideration of changes in valuation allowance.